google/capirca/doc/generator_patterns.md

 In the future, we hope to refactor the code to allow for general ICMP support, but for now this functionality is implemented per-platform in each generator.

+Note: In a related requirement, IGMP does not apply to IPv6, and thus rules containing IGMP should not be generated with IPv6 addresses.

 ### Makes an explicit determination about statefulness

 The generator author should check for “Am I stateful?”.
 It should clearly state